 As is evident from the above list, HBOT can be helpful in many health problems.
-Depending on the presenting condition, specific testing may be ordered to ascertain whether or not HBOT would be a viable option.
-These tests may include an EEG, a SPECT scan or both.
+Depending on the presenting condition, specific testing may ascertain whether or not HBOT would be a viable option.
+These tests may include an EEG, a SPECT scan, or both.
 Following a review of those test results, the doctor will prepare a customized treatment plan.

 Still, some cases that do not respond to HBOT.
-It is therefore imperative to establish the possibility of recovery using one of the diagnostic tools described.
-It is essential to understand that HBOT only helps re-awaken or ‘jump-start’ the damaged brain.
+It is, therefore, imperative to establish the possibility of recovery using one of the diagnostic tools described.
+It is essential to understand that HBOT only helps reawaken or ‘jump-start’ the damaged brain.
 Once awakened, the brain must be retrained to function optimally.
-Therefore, many adjunctive therapies, such as EEG Neurofeedback, physical therapy, and speech therapy are necessary.
+Therefore, many adjunctive therapies, such as EEG Neurofeedback, physical therapy, and speech therapy, are necessary.
 Some may only notice improvements once the brain gets this retraining.
-Significant strides in progress of adjunctive therapies can occur after HBOT.
+Significant strides in the progress of adjunctive therapies can occur after HBOT.